Constraining initial orbital eccentricity of inspiral-dominated gravitational-wave events with an analytic approximant

-Interestingly, firm bounds on initial-eccentricity $e_0$ of two pure inspiral LVK events, namely GW170817 and GW190425, were established in Ref.~\cite{LNB}.
-This analysis utilized the \texttt{TaylorF2ecc} approximant, which incorporates leading-order initial eccentricity contributions that are 3PN-accurate in the Fourier phase of the widely used circular \texttt{TaylorF2} inspiral approximant~\cite{MF16}.
-The \texttt{TaylorF2ecc} approximant, as detailed in Ref.~\cite{Favata2022,MF16}, also includes 3.5PN-order circular inspiral contributions to the dominant Fourier phase component and features quadrupolar and circular amplitudes.
-However, it does not account for the effects of periastron advance which enter the compact binary dynamics at the 1PN order \cite{DD85}.
-This effect refers to the gradual rotation of the closest point (periastron) of an eccentric orbit involving compact objects due to general relativistic gravitational effects.
+Firm bounds on the initial eccentricity $e_0$ for two inspiral-dominated LVK events, namely GW170817 and GW190425, were established in Ref.~\cite{LNB}.
+This analysis utilized the \texttt{TaylorF2Ecc} approximant, which incorporates leading-order initial eccentricity contributions that are 3PN-accurate in the Fourier phase of the widely used quasi-circular \texttt{TaylorF2} inspiral approximant~\cite{MF16}.
+The \texttt{TaylorF2Ecc} approximant, as detailed in Refs.~\cite{Favata2022,MF16}, also includes 3.5PN-order circular inspiral contributions to the dominant Fourier phase component and features quadrupolar (circular) amplitudes.
+However, it does not account for periastron-advance effects, which enter the compact binary dynamics at 1PN order~\cite{DD85}.
+This effect refers to the gradual rotation of the closest point (periastron) of an eccentric orbit involving compact objects due to general relativistic effects.

-Our current work introduces a new LALSuite-compatible approximant, \texttt{TaylorF2ecck}, which utilizes and adapts inputs from Ref.~\cite{TGHH}.
-Consequently, our effort provides fully analytic Fourier-domain inspiral templates for eccentric inspirals, incorporating ${\cal O}(e_0^2)$ contributions arising from 3PN-accurate periastron advance and GW emission in the relevant Fourier phases, while their amplitudes are at the quadrupolar order, accurate to ${\cal O}(e_0)$ order.
-In other words, our inspiral approximant extends the \texttt{TaylorF2} inspiral approximant for non-spinning compact binaries by consistently including all leading-order $e_0$ contributions that arise from orbital, periastron advance, and GW emission effects—with these contributions included in the phase up to 3PN order and in the amplitude at the 0PN order.
-Therefore, our \texttt{TaylorF2ecck} approximant provides an accurate and computationally efficient and accurate template family for analyzing non-spining low-eccentricity inspiral events.
+Our current work introduces a new \texttt{LALSuite}-compatible approximant, \texttt{TaylorF2Ecck}, which utilizes and adapts inputs from Ref.~\cite{TGHH}.
+Consequently, our effort provides fully analytic frequency-domain inspiral templates for eccentric inspirals, incorporating ${\cal O}(e_0^2)$ contributions arising from 3PN-accurate periastron advance and GW emission in the relevant Fourier phases, while their amplitudes are at the quadrupolar order and accurate to ${\cal O}(e_0)$.
+In other words, our inspiral approximant extends the \texttt{TaylorF2} inspiral approximant for non-spinning compact binaries by consistently including all leading-order $e_0$ contributions that arise from orbital, periastron advance, and GW emission effects, with these contributions included in the phase up to 3PN order and in quadrupolar-order amplitude.
+Therefore, our \texttt{TaylorF2Ecck} approximant provides a computationally efficient and accurate template family for analyzing non-spinning, low-eccentricity inspiral events.
 We note in passing that this is a restricted version of the approximant presented in Ref.~\cite{TGHH}, which provides eccentric corrections accurate to ${\cal O}(e_0^6)$ with amplitude corrections at 1PN order.